 Our organic cotton/bamboo slub jersey is a textured, lightweight, and durable fabric that's perfect for travel.
 It's spandex-free and breathable, so it's hot weather friendly.
 Lighter colours are slightly sheer.
 For garments that work in this fabric, check out this section.

 ♥ Fabric Care Instructions ♥

 To dry, lay garments over a drying rack or shower rail.
 Distribute the weight evenly and do not use hangers.
-The bamboo and modal fabrics are sensitive to abrasion - do NOT put them in the dryer.
+Bamboo and modal are sensitive to abrasion - if you want them to look their best, do NOT put them in the dryer.

-For the merino fabrics, you can extend the life of your garment by washing it les often.
-Spot washing is often all that's needed.
-A light steam from the shower and a 24 hour rest period between wearings will refresh your garment and allow the fibres to relax and bounce back into shape.
-If distortion or twisting occurs after washing, dry on low to medium heat in the dryer.
-An occasional trip through the dryer helps retain shape, and minimal shrinkage will occur.
+For merino and linen, extend the life of your garment by washing it less often.
+Spot washing is often all that’s needed.
+A light steam from the shower and a 24 hr rest period between wearings will refresh the fibres and allow them to bounce back into shape.
+If distortion or twisting occurs after washing, dry on low to medium heat in the dryer and remove while still damp.
+An occasional trip through the dryer helps retain shape.
+If shrinkage occurs, gently reshape while damp.

-Wrinkles from packing and folding will fall out naturally while wearing.
+Wrinkles from packing or folding will fall out naturally while wearing.
 For faster results, lightly steam the garment, without touching the fabric directly.